CoderLine/alphaSkia/lib/dotnet/AlphaSkia.Native.Windows/README.md

-﻿# AlphaSkia Windows Runtime Dependencies
+﻿# alphaSkia Windows Runtime Dependencies

-This package contains the AlphaSkia runtime dependencies for Windows
+This package contains the alphaSkia runtime dependencies for Windows